Florida Gov. DeSantis picks up backing from 15 South Carolina lawmakers as he makes a campaign swing

 COLUMBIA, S.C.
-(AP) — Florida Gov. Ron DeSantis is rolling out endorsements from 15 South Carolina lawmakers, hoping their support for his Republican presidential campaign will help him make his case to voters in the first-in-the-South primary state.
+(AP) — Florida Gov. Ron DeSantis rolled out endorsements from 15 South Carolina lawmakers on Thursday, hoping their support for his Republican presidential campaign will help him make his case to voters in the first-in-the-South primary state.

 Earlier this month, state GOP leaders set Feb.
 24 as the date of South Carolina’s Republican presidential primary, which still needs approval from national party leaders.